dbushey/lab-07-if-while/README.markdown

-lab t, if and while
+lab 7, if and while